yaaminiv/yaaminiv.github.io/_posts/2016-12-08-Sonication.md

 - Removed samples from -80ºC freezer and placed in rack
 - Pipetted 500 µL 50 mM NH4HCO3 + 6M urea solution into one sample tube
+- Repeated for all samples + 1 blank

 #### **Homogenized samples**
 - An up-and-down motion worked better than a side-to-side motion (pounding > smushing)
 - Homogenized as much as possible
   - Resulting mixture was cloudy, difficult to see tissue fragments
+- Repeated for all samples + 1 blank

 #### **Vortexed samples**
 - 3 pulses on vortex set to speed 10 (maximum speed)
+- Repeated for all samples + 1 blank

 After these steps, we took dry ice, wet ice and our samples over to the Genome Sciences building to use their sonicator.